Ethereum eth

 Upgrading Ethereum

-• Moving from proof of work (PoW) to proof of stake (PoS). [✅Occured in September 2022]
+- Moving from proof of work (PoW) to proof of stake (PoS). [✅Occured in September 2022]

 Ethereum is pursuing a “layered’ approach to scalability.
 Simply, Ethereum is creating software that allows blockchains and networks to build on top of it, inheriting its security.
-The idea is to move the bulk of activity away from Ethereum’s main chain (known as the L1) to alternative networks that inherent its security (known as L2s, such as Arbitrum) so it can achieve sufficient scale and reduce gas fees.
+The idea is to move the bulk of activity away from Ethereum’s main chain (known as the L1) to alternative networks that are inherent in its security (known as L2s, such as Arbitrum) so it can achieve sufficient scale and reduce gas fees.

 ETH Token Utility

 Ethereum’s native cryptocurrency is ether (ETH).
 Unlike cryptocurrencies like BTC, ETH has no maximum supply but changes based on several factors, including network usage and the amount of ETH staked.
-As of early 2024, the circulating supply is roughly 120 million ETH.
+As of early 2025, the circulating supply is roughly 120 million ETH.

 ETH is the economic incentive used to reward those who validate transactions on the blockchain.
 Other use cases for ETH are listed below.

-• Transaction fees: ETH is required to send transactions or build applications.
+- Transaction fees: ETH is required to send transactions or build applications.
 (See: What Is Gas on Ethereum?)

-• Economic incentive: ETH is primarily the economic incentive for stakers to secure and validate the blockchain.
+- Economic incentive: ETH is primarily the economic incentive for stakers to secure and validate the blockchain.
 Without ETH, there’s no incentive for users to secure the chain.

 Anyone can track the supply of ETH at ultrasound.money